Coronavirus outbreak: These five districts account for 54 per cent of COVID-19 spread in India

 Mumbai

 Beginning with the capital city of Maharashtra, it has recorded 41,206 cases of coronavirus so far.
 According to the Union Health Ministry, Mumbai recorded 4,284 COVID-19 positive cases in the last two days (till Sunday).
-Dharavi slums is one amoung the areas that recorded massive number of COVID-19 cases in the city.
+Dharavi slums is one among the areas that recorded massive number of COVID-19 cases in the city.
 With 1,333 deaths, Mumbai has also reported the most deaths among all cities.

 Senior ICMR scientist tests positive for coronavirus